-With winter skies painted in dancing lights and a capital city steeped in culture and Scandinavian style, there's much more to this Nordic beauty than snow and saunas
+With winter skies painted in dancing lights, a capital city steeped in Nordic culture and plenty of chic Scandinavian style, there's much more to this northern gem than snow and saunas.

 Soak up a world-class collection of industrial, graphic and artistic design displays

 Catch a ferry to Helsinki’s World Heritage-listed fortress, once an important defence point

 Tipping isn't customary or expected in Finland and is generally left up to the discretion of the customer.
 If the service in a café or restaurant is exceptional, feel free to leave spare change or a small tip.